King3846/D-OS/README.md

 # is D-OS open source?
 yes. you can fork it on replit but there's also source code so you can remake it with python. to see the source code, press "view code" below.

+# what's the current version of this os?
+D-OS 1.2